 Academic accommodations are available for students with disabilities.
-Please visit the Moses Center for Students with Disabilities (CSD) website and click on the Reasonable Accommodations and How to Register tab or call or email CSD at (212-998-4980 or mosescsd@nyu.edu) for information.
+Please visit the Moses Center for Students with Disabilities (CSD) website or contact CSD at (212-998-4980 or mosescsd@nyu.edu) for information.
 Students who are requesting academic accommodations are strongly advised to reach out to the Moses Center as early as possible in the semester for assistance.